Deathstroke: Titans: Villains for Hire

 Afterward, Slade and his team arrive at South Pacific Island to kill cult leader Drago over the arena production of blind warriors; however, his team, Arsenal, and Cheshire betray him, revealing that they had been working with Drago.
 While Slade is held captive, Drago arrives and reveals to him that he is actually Slade's old friend, Corporal Daniel Rogers, who abandoned him during the civil war in Afghanistan.
 Drago then gouges out Slade's left eye making him blind.
 Slade is then imprisoned along with Arsenal and begins to tell him about his past with Drago.
 Later, Drago takes a trip down memory lane with Slade, explaining how he lost his sight, and basically re-telling his origin and how it involved Jeremiah, right before he throws Slade beneath the complex to fend for his life against a crazed subhuman.
 During the fights, Slade's left eye was restored due to his metahuman healing factor, and the Titans arrive to rescue him.
 Slade and the Titans break into Drago's mansion and attack.
 Slade drugs Drago so that he cannot focus his telepathic powers.
 When Drago is defeated, Slade allows him to live and the Titans then leave his island.
 While returning to the labyrinth, Slade and the Titans are approached by the Atom and the Justice League, who attempt to arrest them for the murder of Ryan Choi.

-During the battle of Slade's Titans against the Justice League in Khandaq, the battle was stopped by Isis, who forces them to choose between leaving or continuing the fight and starting World War III.
+During the battle of Slade's Titans against the Justice League in Kahndaq, the battle was stopped by Isis, who forces them to choose between leaving or continuing the fight and starting World War III.
 The Justice League chose to retreat and Slade retrieves a sample of Supergirl's Kryptonian blood.
 Upon returning to the labyrinth, with his workers, Doctor Sivana and Doctor Impossible, Slade reveals to the Titans that their efforts support creation of a diabolical invention called the "Methuselah Device" for his dying son Jericho.

 The machine successfully heals Jericho, and Slade offers its abilities to all the Titans, offering to restore their deceased loved ones as payment for their services.
 All agree but Cinder, who does not want her brothers to live forever, as she claims to be doing.
 She attacks Cheshire and Osiris, and is then joined by Tattooed Man and Arsenal.
 As the Titans come to blows, Deathstroke attempts to take Jericho and leave, but Jericho, disgusted at what his father did to achieve his restoration, takes over his body, intending to destroy first the Methuselah Device, then himself and Deathstroke.
 While the Titans fight over the Methuselah Device, its power source, a metahuman named DJ Molecule, is released.
-DJ Molecule blasts Slade, knocking Jericho out of his body.
+Molecule blasts Slade, knocking Jericho out of his body.
 Arsenal then attacks him for stealing the Titans' legacy.
 Slade escapes and the Methuselah Device is destroyed by Cinder.
 Afterwards, Slade berates himself and becomes Deathstroke once more.